ucberkeley/sis-qa-test-auto/README.md

 1. If required, attach to the service with `qata attach`.
 1. Run the dashboard server following instructions in [dashboard/README.md](dashboard/README.md).

-### Alternate instructions for running (using Docker compose)
+### Alternate instructions for running (using Docker Compose)
-1. Install [Docker Compose](https://docs.docker.com/compose/install/) (in addition to [Docker Engine](https://docs.docker.com/installation/)).
+1. [Install Docker Compose](https://docs.docker.com/compose/install/) (in addition to [Docker Engine](https://docs.docker.com/installation/)).
 1. In the project directory, run `docker compose up` (may require sudo.
 If using external test and/or logs directory, run as `sudo -E docker compose up` to pass in environment variables).
-The first run will take longer since the Docker containers will be downloaded and then run.
+The first run will take longer since the Docker containers will be built and then run.

 ### Setting Environment Variables
 1. If using external test directory, set `SIS_TEST_DIR` to location of external test directory.